haehn/danielhaehn.com/slides/UMB/a.md

 <img src='segmentation/zoom4errors_membranes.png' border=0 style='height:512.99px;border:none;'>

-Note: these are two cells and the membranes are shown here.<br><br>the labeling should look different
+Note: there are really two cells with these two membranes.<br><br>the labeling should look different

 ---